Emergent rate-based dynamics in duplicate-free populations of spiking neurons

-\textit{Input-driven disordered network model}.--- We construct the connectivity matrix $\J = \{J_{ij}\}_{i,j}$ as a sum of random rank-one matrices (minus self-interaction terms), a construction similar to that of Hopfield networks \cite{Hop82,AmiGut85a,PerBru18}.
-For any number of units $N$ and any number of patterns $p$, let $\bxi$ be a random $N \times p$-matrix with \textit{i.i.d.}, zero-mean, unit-variance, normally distributed entries $\{\xi_{i\mu}\}_{i,\mu}$.
-We choose a connectivity matrix given by
+We say that large networks are \textit{duplicate-free} if, for any threshold $\varepsilon>0$, the probability that there exists a pair of distinct neurons $i\neq j$ such that their absolute correlation is greater or equal to $\varepsilon$ tends to $0$ as $N\to\infty$, {i.e. for all $\varepsilon>0$, } In the following, we propose a disordered network model where large networks are duplicate-free.
+We construct the connectivity matrix $\J = \{J_{ij}\}_{i,j}$ as a sum of random rank-one matrices (minus self-interaction terms), a construction similar to that of Hopfield networks {\cite{Ama72, Hop82,AmiGut85a,Her89,PerBru18}}.
+For any number of units $N$ and any number of patterns $p$, let $\bxi$ be a random $N \times p$-matrix with \textit{i.i.d.} {standard normal} entries $\{\xi_{i\mu}\}_{i,\mu}$. {The }connectivity matrix {is }given by